Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Responsible Use / Ethical Note

-This repository is defensive AI-safety research: it studies how refusal behaviour is represented internally in a small instruction-tuned model, and builds/evaluates a detection layer capable of catching the exact bypass technique it also implements.
+This repository is defensive AI-safety research: it studies how refusal behaviour is represented internally across 21 instruction-tuned models, and builds/evaluates a detection layer capable of catching the exact bypass technique it also implements.
 It is not intended, packaged, or optimized for deploying an uncensored model to end users.
 The abliterated model produced here is never persisted — no ablated weights are ever saved to disk — and every quantitative result in this README is reported specifically to demonstrate the safety net's effectiveness at restoring refusal behaviour, not the ablation's effectiveness at defeating it.
 If you extend this work, please preserve that framing, and treat prompts/outputs from the harmful category as sensitive research material.

 Future Prospects & Broader Applications